Diploma in Higher Education in Nautical Science

 (c) Hold a valid ENG1 (medical ﬁtness certiﬁcate)

 (d) Pass MCA oral examination `A’ (for the syllabus see MGN 69)

 To obtain an STCW Chief Mates certificate, Students need the following additional components as shown in the label below and which are integreted into the programme to study.
-These include two external examinations(Stability and Navigation) set by SQA on behalf of MCA, as well as preparation for your SQA Oral examination.
-First attempt at NAEST(M) Signals, and SQA external examinations are normally incorporated with in the costs and schedule of the DipHE Nautical Science Progeamme.
+These include two external examinations(Stability and Navigation) set by SQA on behalf of MCA, as well as preparation for your MCA Oral examination.
+First attempt at NAEST(M), and SQA external examinations are normally incorporated with in the costs and schedule of the DipHE Nautical Science Program.

-The Oral fee and second attempts at NAEST , SQA examinations and signals will be subject to an additional cost.
+The Oral fee and second attempts at NAEST , SQA examinations will be subject to an additional cost.

 - Navigation Equipment and Simulation Training (Management level) – NAEST(M)